CameraHRV: Robust measurement of heart rate variability using a camera

 Overview: A Robust method to extract HRV using a camera

-The inter-beat-interval (time period of the cardiac cycle) changes slightly for every heartbeat; this variation is measured as Heart Rate Variability (HRV).
+The inter-beat-interval (the time period of the cardiac cycle) changes slightly for every heartbeat; this variation is measured as Heart Rate Variability (HRV).
 HRV is presumed to occur due to interactions between the parasympathetic and sympathetic nervous system.
 Therefore, it is sometimes used as an indicator of the stress level of an individual.
 HRV also reveals some clinical information about cardiac health.

 THE PROBLEM: Currently, HRV is accurately measured using contact devices such as a pulse oximeter.
 However, recent research in the field of non-contact imaging Photoplethysmography (iPPG) has made vital sign measurements using just the video recording of any exposed skin (such as a person’s face) possible.
 The current signal processing methods for extracting HRV using peak detection perform well for contact-based systems but have poor performance for the iPPG signals.
 The main reason for this poor performance is the fact that current methods are sensitive to large noise sources which are often present in iPPG data.
 Further, current methods are not robust to motion artifacts that are common in iPPG systems.